 - Alarms with 10-year batteries - Although slightly more expensive, you do save on the cost of replacing batteries.

-- Models with a ‘hush’ or ‘silence’ button - Some models are available with a button which will silence the alarm for a short time.
-This can be useful when cooking.
+- Models with a ‘hush’ or ‘silence’ button - These buttons will silence the alarm for a short time, which can be useful when cooking.
 If there is a real fire giving off lots of smoke the hush system is overridden and the alarm sounds.
 These models will continue to remind you they have been silenced by 'chirping' or by displaying a red light.

-- Mains-powered alarms - These are powered by your home’s electricity supply and need to be installed by a qualified electrician.
+- Mains-powered alarms - Powered by your home’s electricity supply these alarms need to be installed by a qualified electrician.
 There’s no battery to check, although they are available with battery back-up in case of a power cut.

 - Interconnecting or linked alarms - Some alarms can be connected to each other so that when one senses smoke all the alarms in the property sound.
-They are useful for people with hearing difficulties and in larger homes.
+Useful for people with hearing difficulties or in larger homes.

-- Mains-powered alarm with strobe light and vibrating pad - Designed for people who are deaf or have hearing difficulties, the alarm alerts you with a flashing light and vibrating pad placed beneath your pillow in the event of a fire.
+- Mains-powered alarm with strobe light and vibrating pad - Designed for people with hearing difficulties, the alarm alerts you with a flashing light and vibrating pad placed beneath your pillow.

 - Mains-powered alarm which plugs into a light socket - This type of alarm uses a rechargeable battery that charges up when the light is switched on.
 It lasts 10 years and can be silenced or tested by the light switch.